OUR MISSION & HISTORY

 promoting peace through mutual respect. understanding,

-& cooperation – One individual, one Community at a
+and cooperation – one individual, one community at a

 time by facilitating exchanges between Aspen Sister Cities.